MiikaRK/fuelcostcalculator/README.md

 ## Overview

-Simple fuel cost calculator built with .NET MAUI platform and C#.
+Simple fuel cost calculator built with .NET MAUI framework and C#.
 At the moment, this program can be used in **Android** devices.

 ## Used technologies